As humans, we do face challenges and problems at every step of our life and, we also find ways to tackle the troubles.

 If you see no issues with the plugins, WordPress themes can be an issue behind the scene.
 In the themes tab, change your active theme to another theme, and check if the error is gone.

-If you have no access to the WordPress dashboard, you can do the process manually through FTP.
+If you have no access to the WordPress dashboard, you can do the process manually through FTP to remove all the WordPress 404 errors present on your web page.

 Follow the steps below to disable plugins and themes manually through FTP: